lemlac/mulem/docs/reference.md

 Immutable variables can be captured without an issue.
 If you try to set it within a function, it will get shadowed within the scope of the function.
 This also includes other functions which are also immutable by default.

 For better safety, functions don't capture mutable variables by default.
 Instead, any variable set inside a function is treated as a new variable.
-This help prevent accidently mutating a variable that you didn't mean to and encorage functional programming practices.
+This help prevent accidently mutating a variable that you didn't mean to and encourage functional programming practices.

 ```mu
 x = 1